Phoenix-Fly is proud to announce the Rafale ’21

 Offering users a single platform for short start, high agility, high performance flying in base, but also having the range to play around with acrobatics, ppc, backflying, flocks, flares and XRW in the skydiving environment.

 Constructed with knowledge gathered from over 10 years of domination in the acrobatic arena.
-A hybrid suit, stemming from design features derived from the SU II and Strix have created the most agile ‘large surface all rounder’ on the market.
+A hybrid suit, stemming from design features derived from the discontinued short starting SU-T and the agile Strix have created the most agile ‘large surface all rounder’ on the market.

 The combination of increased surface area, perfect streamline, tight fit around arms/legs/body and aggressive pitch, create a suit with a naturally high speed, but ability to also perform well when flown at lower forward speeds.